sjbennett123/polarlarp/content/current_writeups/slain_cheesemaker/_index.md

 Layout: module

 schedule: friday
-author: Brittany Perry
+author: Brittney Perry

 plotline:
   - The Tarrascht
   - Rat Pack

-description: A man murdered by the Tarrasch and his grieving wife are found on a nearby trail.
-She is being attacked by Bloody Rats who wish to feed on the corpse.

-synopsis: A woman's scream is heard in the night.
-The scream sounds heartbroken and desperate.
-Cries of “Help!” can be heard.
-The screams are coming from a place nearby the tavern.
-When the screams are followed, the PCs find a body and a woman, crying and kneeling next to the body.
+description: A woman runs into the tavern seeking help.
+She leads them back to her husband, who has been murdered.
+The symbol of the Tarrasch is drawn in blood on the man's forehead.
+Drawn by the smell of blood, the group is then set upon by a large colony of Bloody Rats.

+synopsis: A woman, Hannah Jodivah,  runs into the tavern, pleading for help.
+She says she found her husband on the trail and he is wounded and needs healing.
+When she is followed, the PCs find the body of Marlyn Jodivah, her husband.
 The body is bloody, but there is no blood on the trail.
 It is missing a hand, and it is tied off with a tourniquet, leaving a bloody stump where the hand should have been.
 On the forehead, drawn in blood, is the symbol of the Tarrasch.
-There is a rumor about a bloody symbol found on the forehead of the slain and tortured.
 As the group surveys the scene, they are descended upon by a group of BLOODY RATS, drawn to the scene by the blood.
 The rats attack the PCs, leaving behind a rat tail for every rat killed.
-Once the rats are beaten, the cheesemaker's wife will ask the PCs to escort the body to her home to prepare it [NPC Shack].
+Once the rats are beaten, the Hannah Jodivah will ask the PCs to escort the body to her home to prepare it [NPC Shack].
 Once there, she will bid them goodbye.
 number_of_cast_members: 7 plus [recommended] OR 2 people plus X-number of rats needed
+roles: Slain Cheesemaker-Marlyn Jodivah, Cheesemaker's Wife-Hannah Jodivah, Bloody Rats
 treasure: 1 Tail per rat
 outcomes:
  - The PCs are introduced to the symbol of the Tarrasch

-hook: A LOUD heartbroken scream and pleads of help just out of sight of the Tavern
+ - PCs fight Bloody Rats
+ - The PCs either help Hannah Jodivah carry her husband's body or not

+hook: A woman runs into the tavern and seeks help to heal her husband
 scenes:
   -
     oog: Trail near the tavern